top of page

 If it isn’t taken this way, the medication may not absorb well, and results may be reduced.

-Results vary person-to-person, but patients can generally expect meaningful weight loss over time, especially when the medication is paired with:
+Results vary from person to person, but patients can generally expect meaningful weight loss over time, especially when the medication is paired with:

-Most people see weight loss gradually build over months, with more noticeable changes by 3–6 months, and continued progress over 6–12+ months depending on dose tolerance and consistency.
+Most people see weight loss gradually build over months, with more noticeable changes by 3–6 months.
+Continued progress can occur over 6–12+ months, depending on dose tolerance and consistency.

 Most side effects are gastrointestinal and tend to be worse: